English

 0x00 Success

-0x01 The total data length is incorrect
+0x01 The total data length error.

 0x03 Others

-Radio frequency (RF) test (CMD: 0x0E)
+Radio frequency (RF) (0x0E)

-The MCU sends the following command:
+The MCU sends the following data.

 0